ehy/swfput-wp/readme.txt

 == Changelog ==

 = 3.0 =
-* This release includes an improvment to the responsive sizing of video: the height of a video is now limited to fit within the visible vertical area.
+* This release includes an improvement to the responsive sizing of video: the height of a video is now limited to fit within the visible vertical area.
 Previously, sizing was applied to width alone.
 This change should be